I am a Mdewakanton Dakota rights activist with several

 rights activists who are on a mission to rectify a number of injustices being perpetrated against

-Oyate in their sacred ancestral homeland on the headwaters of the Wakan/"Rum" River.
+the Oceti Sakowin Oyate (people) within their sacred ancestral homeland on the headwaters of the Wakan/"Rum" River.

 (1.)
-On a Kathio Landmark Trail interpretive sign, (activist) Tim Blue, the Education Director at
+On a Kathio Landmark Trail interpretive sign, (Dakota activist) Tim Blue, the Education Director at

 Eci Nompa Woonspe in Morton,